Install and manage NuGet packages in Visual Studio for Mac

 using directives to the top of your file:

-Package updates can be done either all at once, by right-clicking on the Packages node, or individually on each component.
+Package updates can be done either all at once, by right-clicking on the Dependencies node (Packages node for Xamarin projects), or individually on each package.
+When a new version of a NuGet package is available, an update icon appears .

-Right-click on Packages to access the context menu:
+Right-click on Dependencies to access the context menu and choose Update to update all packages:

-- Add Packages - Opens the window to add more packages to the project.
+- Manage NuGet Packages - Opens the window to add more packages to the project.

 - Update - Checks the source server for each package and downloads any newer versions.